zsotyooo/oryx/README.md

 sable.find(settings, [initial])
 ```

-Perform a glob search into provided root paths, using provided patterns.
+Perform a glob search into provided directories, using provided patterns.
 Return all the matching paths as an object {name-path} or as an array (path array).

 - `settings {object}`: